Analysis | Meghan and Harry Aren’t Much of a Money-Spinner

+The case hinges on a February report in the newspaper, which like its sibling the Daily Mail is owned by Daily Mail & General Trust Plc.
+The story cited a contentious letter that Meghan, Duchess of Sussex had written to her father Thomas Markle.
+The royals assert that she owns the letter’s copyright, and it was therefore published unlawfully.

+Prince Harry has also started separate legal action against the owners of the Sun and Daily Mirror, according to U.K. press reports, in relation to alleged phone-hacking going back to the early 2000s.
+Taken together the lawsuits suggest the prince is unwilling to let Britain’s tabloids dictate the terms of how they cover his family.

-During the 1980s-1990s heyday of Britain’s fearsome tabloid newspapers, editors sometimes saw legal losses and settlements as a cost of doing business.
+During the 1980s-1990s heyday of London’s fearsome “red-top” newspapers , editors sometimes saw legal losses and settlements as a cost of doing business.
 Whether it was The Sun falsely accusing Elton John of a sexual offense in 1987, or the Express a decade later suggesting (in libelous fashion) that Tom Cruise and Nicole Kidman’s marriage was a sham, the uplift in sales generated by the lurid headlines at the very least defrayed, if not exceeded, the ensuing damages.

 Take the Elton John case.
 The Sun ended up paying the singer 1 million pounds ($1.2 million) — reportedly Britain’s biggest such payment at the time — and publishing a front-page apology.
 Yet in the fiscal year when the fine came (1988), The Sun and its Sunday affiliate the News of the World generated an operating profit of 68 million pounds.
 In other words, the court loss cost it less than a week’s profit.

-Note: (This column was updated with Prince Harry’s legal action on phone-hacking.)